gysobu/BeatBurner/README.md

 Burnify is a tool that assists users in burning calories via Spotify playlists curated by our team.
 <br>
-With a researched formula, the tool calculates a users maximum BPM needed to reach their FBZ (fat burning zone), a songs BPM, and gives them an estimated calorie count that they are expected to burn per song as well as the total burned if the playlist is completed.
+With a researched formula, the tool calculates a users maximum BPM needed to reach their FBZ (fat burning zone), a songs BPM, and provides the estimated calorie count that they are expected to burn per song and playlist.

 <div class="row">
   <h5>Login</h5>